 This will be a written project report based on a question and the pre-seen case study.

 Candidates must achieve a pass mark of 60% with minimum scores required across all three elements.
-Should a candidate fail any element they have to retake the whole assessment.

 When can assessments be taken?